astropy/saba/README.md

 # astrosherpa_bridge
-An GSOC project which allows `astropy.modeling` to interface with sherpa's fitting routines
+A GSOC project which allows `astropy.modeling` to interface with sherpa's fitting routines